-We have issued our Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-Disclosures in this report, which is dated June 21, 2016, should be considered in conjunction with this management letter.
+We have issued our Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards; Report of Independent Auditor on Compliance for the Major Federal Awards Program and on Internal Control over Compliance Required by Uniform Guidance; Schedule of Findings and Questioned Costs; and Report of Independent Accountant on Compliance with Local Government Investment Policies.
+Disclosures in those reports and schedule, which are dated June 20, 2017, should be considered in conjunction with this management letter.